 I caution you before you do anything extreme that you may regret, wait a few days until your strong and chaotic emotions settle down and you can more carefully plan your next moves.

-It is essential that you take care of your health during this time, making sure you eat, sleep, and attend to your essential responsibilities such as childcare and work.
+It is essential that you take care of your health during this time, make sure you eat, sleep, and attend to your essential responsibilities such as childcare and work.
 You will need your strength in the coming days, and you do not want to make yourself sick by ignoring care of your basic needs.

 This may not, however, be forthcoming since the guilty party is likely scared about the injured party’s reaction to knowing more about what has happened.